 - Fill a large pot about an inch deep with cooking oil and set the burner to medium-high.
 Bring the temp up to 350 F/176 C. In a medium bowl whisk together the flour, baking powder, salt, and white granulated sugar.

 - Now in a large bowl beat an egg with a whisk.
 Then pour in the milk and melt the butter just until barely melted, in the microwave or in a small pot on the stovetop, and pour that in.
 Whisk to combine.
 Next, add the flour mixture and stir with a wooden spoon or silicone spoon until well combined.
 The consistency will be fairly thick.

-- Pour in the corn and stir and fold to combine.
+- Drain the can of corn and pour it into the batter, stir and fold to combine.
 The corn fritter batter is ready to go.
 Easy right?

 - Use two spoons and scoop some batter into the hot oil.
 Add a few more, but don't overcrowd them in the pot.
 Fry them for a few minutes per side until golden brown.
 Remove them from the oil with a spider strainer or metal slotted spoon or tongs, and place on a plate with a paper towel or wire rack.
 You may need to wait and allow the oil to heat back up to temp before frying another batch.Or use a skillet with about 1/4 inch deep oil, and with medium-high heat pan fry the fritters.
 Flatten them out a bit in the skillet with this method.